Specimen from Pulau Sugi, Riau

 back but are confined to the flanks.
 Examples are shown here from the Riau

-Archipelago, Indonesia including a specimen from Pulau Sugi with
+Archipelago, Indonesia, including an example from Pulau Sugi with

-much reduced barring, and a specimen from Pulau Bintan with
+much reduced barring, and an example from Pulau Bintan with

 typical barring.
-This subspecies ranges from southern Thailand, through
+This subspecies ranges from southern Myanmar and southern Thailand, through

 Peninsular Malaysia and Singapore, to eastern Sumatra and the Riau Islands.